-- Mid-Florida Community Services Senior Programs - Weekday (excluding holidays) door to door trips to Wildwood and Sumterville congregate meal sites provided by SCT (ambulatory and wheelchair) - Florida Commission for the Transportation Disadvantaged Medicaid Program - 24 hours/day, 7 days/week door to door reservation and demand response trips for Medicaid eligible individuals to various destinations in and out of the county provided by SCT and contracted transportation operators (ambulatory, wheelchair and stretcher) - 8:00 a.m. to 5:00 p.m. weekday (excluding holidays) door through door reservation and demand response trips for Medicaid eligible individuals residing in Arbor Village Nursing Center and Osprey Point Nursing Center to medical facilities in Sumter and Lake Counties provided by SCT and the contracted transportation operators (ambulatory, wheelchair, and stretcher) - Florida Department of Children and Family Services Day Training Program - Weekday (excluding holidays) trips to SCARC Inc.'s Evaluation, Training and Employment Center in Bushnell, weekday (excluding holidays) trips for lawn maintenance crews to and from jobs, weekday (excluding holidays) community inclusion training trips and field trips provided by coordination contractor, SCARC, Inc., and SCT as back-up (ambulatory and wheelchair) - Florida Commission for the Transportation Disadvantaged Non-Sponsored Trips - Weekday (excluding holidays), 5 days/week door to door reservation and demand response trips for transportation disadvantaged individuals to various destinations in and out of the county provided by SCT and contracted transportation operators (ambulatory, wheelchair and stretcher) - Florida Department of Transportation/Board of Sumter County Commissioners -General Public Trips

-Weekday (excluding holidays), 5 days/week door to door reservation and demand trips for the general public to various destinations in and out of the county provided by SCT and contracted transportation operators (ambulatory, wheelchair and stretcher)
+- Mid-Florida Community Services Senior Programs - Weekday (excluding holidays) door to door trips to Wildwood and Sumterville congregate meal sites provided by SCT (ambulatory and wheelchair) - Florida Department of Children and Family Services Day Training Program - Weekday (excluding holidays) trips to SCARC Inc.'s Evaluation, Training and Employment Center in Bushnell, weekday (excluding holidays) trips for lawn maintenance crews to and from jobs, weekday (excluding holidays) community inclusion training trips and field trips provided by coordination contractor, SCARC, Inc., and SCT as back-up (ambulatory and wheelchair) - Florida Commission for the Transportation Disadvantaged Non-Sponsored Trips - Weekday (excluding holidays), 5 days/week door to door reservation and demand response trips for transportation disadvantaged individuals to various destinations in and out of the county provided by SCT and contracted transportation operators (ambulatory, wheelchair and stretcher) - Florida Department of Transportation/Board of Sumter County Commissioners -General Public Trips - Weekday (excluding holidays), 5 days/week door to door reservation and demand trips for the general public to various destinations in and out of the county provided by SCT and contracted transportation operators (ambulatory, wheelchair and stretcher) - Various - 7:45 a.m. to 4:00 p.m.
+Monday-Wednesday-Friday service routes with deviations (see maps Appendix H) accessed on reservation (advance notification) or demand response (flexible stops along route) basis, operated by SCT (ambulatory and wheelchair)